VEra-Resonance/AEra-LogIn-BASE-Sepolia/AERA-GATE-WHITEPAPER.md

 ## 15. Conclusion

-AEra-Gate represents a paradigm shift in social media verification:
+VEra-Resonance represents a paradigm shift in social media verification:

 - **From credentials to cryptography**
 - **From KYC to privacy-first proof-of-human**
 - **From centralized to decentralized identity**

-By combining wallet signatures, behavioral analysis, and soulbound tokens, AEra-Gate creates a robust, scalable, and privacy-preserving solution to the bot crisis plaguing modern social media.
+By combining wallet signatures, behavioral analysis, and soulbound tokens, VEra-Resonance creates a robust, scalable, and privacy-preserving solution to the bot crisis plaguing modern social media.

 **Mission:** Enable authentic human connections in digital spaces.